Generic Name: rifampin (rif AM pin)

 Rifampin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

-How should I use Rifadin (rifampin)?
+How should I take Rifadin?

-Rifampin is usually taken daily.
+Rifadin is usually taken daily.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take this medicine with a full glass of water.

-Rifampin works best if you take it 1 hour before or 2 hours after a meal.
+Rifadin works best if you take it 1 hour before or 2 hours after a meal.

 Dark colored urine can be a sign of liver problems.
 Call your doctor if you have reddish-brown urine together with upper stomach pain, loss of appetite, and jaundice (yellowing of your skin or eyes).

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may increase your risk of further infection that is resistant to antibiotics.
-Rifampin will not treat a viral infection such as the flu or a common cold.
+Rifadin will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.